UBC VP Research

 - Evidence of substantial contributions to UBC’s stature as a leading research institution.

 - Demonstrated research impact, accounting for context of the discipline or field of study.

 - Self-nominations will not be accepted.

-- Faculty members must be nominated by two to three tenured or tenure-track faculty members in their Faculty.
+- Faculty members must be nominated by at least one tenured, tenure-track, or emeriti faculty member in their Faculty.

 - Nominators must complete and submit all documentation.

 Nominators must submit all required materials by the November 15 (11:59 pm) deadline using this nomination form.

 - Nominator information: Name, faculty, department, email address

 - Nominee information: Name, position, faculty and department, year started at UBC, year of PhD/terminal degree, email address